IHaveNoIdea-HAH/Software-Development-Assignment-1/README.md

 Here goes the architecture design of the project (Alex).

 We are using a client-server architecture.
-We are going to have a backend server (controller) which will handle the game logic, scoring, timer, leaderboard etc.
+We are going to have a backend server (controller) which will handle the game logic, scoring, leaderboard etc.
-The backend will expose a RESTful API which the frontend (view) will call to get game state, submit guesses, get leaderboard etc.
+The backend will expose a RESTful API which the frontend (view) will call to start new game, get game state, submit guesses, get leaderboard etc.
 The frontend will be a web app which will render the gameboard, clues, HUD etc.
 The frontend will call the backend API to get game state, submit guesses etc.
 Initially the backend will use a set of json files to store the game data (words, clues etc.) but later we might move to a database if time permits.